csshinonome/csshinonome/README.md

 <div align="left">
   <h3> 👨🏻‍💻 About Me </h3>

-  - 🤔 &nbsp; I’m currently a PhD student at Tokyo Institute of Technology, majoring in Computer Science.
+  - 🐼 &nbsp; I’m currently a PhD student at Tokyo Institute of Technology.
 And I'm also a research part-timer in RIKEN AIP Center.
   - 🎓 &nbsp; Studying Computer Science.
   - 🌱 &nbsp; Learning more about Machine Learning, Tensor Network and Tensor Decomposition.
-  - 💼 &nbsp; Exploring new technologies and developing software solutions.
+  - 🏃 &nbsp; Exploring new technologies and developing software solutions.
   - ✍️ &nbsp; Pursuing Competitive Programming and Gaming as hobbies/side hustles.
 <!--</div>-->
 </div>